Secretariat

 She holds a master’s degree in English literature and an MPhil in literature & linguistics.

-Lisa holds a master’s degree in social sciences from Goethe University and a master’s in public health from the London School of Hygiene & Tropical Medicine.
-Fluent in German, French, and English, she also possesses a good command of Spanish.
-Lisa comes to the GFF Secretariat as a secondee from GIZ and is based in Washington, DC.
+She holds a master’s degree in social sciences from Goethe University and a master’s degree in public health from the London School of Hygiene & Tropical Medicine.

 many health projects and analytical works as well as policy dialogue in countries such as Mali, Chad, Cameroon, Central Africa Republic, and Gabon.